taha98748/sorting-algorithms-and-regression-prediction-with-C-programming/README.md

 ### Exemple :
 ####Exemple of console communication to predict the time of execution :
 ![Representation of the bubble sort algorithm and the best model that fit with it](all_algorithms.png)

+For more information on how to use the program, you can type `main.exe -help` in the console.
+This command will display a list of available options and usage instructions to guide you through the functionalities of the application.